ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 Your crypto never leaves the blockchain, it simply changes ownership based on key authorization.
 Like how Santander has a digital record of funds, and is not moving physical dollar bills around from a box labeled "Mylo" to a box labeled "Fazio's Pizzeria".
 Crypto is merely updating the ledger, the listing of accounts; the funds aren't actually on your phone or in your wallet.

-We will have a hands-on unit in [Module 3](../module-3-practical-usage/) to put this discussion into pratice.
+We will have a hands-on unit in [Module 3](../module-3-practical-usage/) to put this discussion into practice.

 ## Wallet Apps